MShawon/YouTube-Viewer/README.md

    * Rest is self explanatory.

 # Credits
-I want to thank all of you who have opened an issue or shared your ideas with me!
+I want to thank all of you who have opened an issue or shared your code snippets or ideas with me!